-Fly To: Ninoy Aquino International Airport (Manilla), then on to Caticlan Airport
+Fly To: Ninoy Aquino International Airport (Manila), then on to Caticlan Airport

-Flight Time: 2 hours, 15 minutes to Manilla, then 1 hour to Caticlan, plus a 15-minute boat ride to Boracay Island
+Flight Time: 2 hours, 15 minutes to Manila, then 1 hour to Caticlan, plus a 15-minute boat ride to Boracay Island

 Best For: Cliff Diving

 Sassy Tip: It’s not uncommon for flights to and from Boracay to be cancelled or delayed, so we recommend allowing plenty of time for any onward flight connections.